JimboMahoney/PM-Andorian-Hotkeys/README.md

 Create your own hotkeys
 -----------------------
+1) Edit the main.AHK file (at the risk of breaking existing hotkeys if not done properly)

+Or

-In the same directory as main.ahk, create your ahk file and edit [main.ahk](PM-Andorian-Hotkeys/blob/master/main.ahk#L18) to `#Include` it
+2) In the same directory as main.ahk, create your ahk file and edit [main.ahk](PM-Andorian-Hotkeys/blob/master/main.ahk#L18) to `#Include` it